|This is a terrible lock. It won't keep your bicycle secure. If|

-It's a bicycle look which looks a bit like the sort of wheel lock used on virtually every utility bike in the Netherlands, but it's not actually one of those.
+It's a bicycle look which looks a bit like the sort of wheel lock used on virtually every utility bike in the Netherlands, but it's not actually a real one..
 Amazon describe it as "Straight from the Bicycle Capital of the world", but it's not really that either.
-I've only ever seen one of these - our sample.
+If you use this to secure your bicycle in Amsterdam it'll likely be stolen.
+I've only ever seen one of these locks - our sample.
 Some retailers say it comes from Germany.
 I suspect it may really be made in China.
 In any case, it's merely a pretend "Dutch" lock and really not the same as a proper one.

 How "not the same" ?
 Well, I'll show you.
 H@rry made a video of me at work a few days back demonstrating the lock.
 "Lost" your key ?
 No problem.
 A little bit of effort and it pops open without one: